BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Mod-Installation.md

 ![ll_explanation.png](/tutorials/ll_explanation.png)

+Now you need to make sure BG3MM is set up correctly.
+First thing you need to do, is check your "Profile" and "Mod order" is set to "Public" and "Current":

-When you have opened BG3MM, go to the top left, and click "settings", then "preferences":
+When you have opened BG3MM, and checked Profile and Mod order is set to "Public" and "Current", go to the top left, and click "settings", then "preferences":

 ![settings.png](/tutorials/settings.png)